 Welcome to Intentional Living.

 My life began on a cold day in February.
-Yes, I am an Aquarius.

 As much as I loved playing, I also loved writing.
 I’ve filled dozens of notebooks with thoughts, stories, ideas, dreams, visions, emotions, and anything else that flows from a pen.

-I have lots of ideas, lots of dreams, and visions.
+I have lots of ideas, dreams, and visions.
 I’m really good at starting things, but finishing those things has always been the tricky part for me.
 In a world where you can literally be anything, how can you not dream of being everything?

 I recently discovered that my personality type is a campaigner, meaning that I’m a true free spirit, a dreamer.
 It’s been quite fascinating to learn more about myself through that lens.
 Learning new things about myself is another favorite activity of mine.
 I really want to know myself, to be in tune with the beating of my heart, the flow of my breath, and the nerves that are always firing.
 I’m not sure if I’ll ever fully understand myself, but truly knowing myself is something I strive towards daily.